tonyskidmore/cloud-msp/examples/ansible_modules_complete_vm/README.md

 # ansible_modules_complete_vm

 This example is based on [Create a complete Linux virtual machine environment in Azure with Ansible](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ansible-create-complete-vm).
+The Ansible modules are [idempotent](http://docs.ansible.com/ansible/latest/glossary.html#term-idempotency) so that the playbook can be run multiple times.

 There are 2 playbooks in this example: